laurahspencer/LabNotebook/_posts/2019-08-12-QuantSeq-library-prep-prep.md

 - Re-do qPCR batches III and IV
 - Quantify remaining RNA
 - Concentrate samples that need it
-- Check quality of RNA?
+- Check quality of RNA for a subset of samples - across tissues and extraction batches
 - Figure out how to quickly spin down well plates - need to do that frequently during protocol
 - Test whole protocol with 8 "extra" samples